Ask the Expert – Heidi Solomon

 My first thought was Haiti is more than a thousand miles away across an ocean… and we know nothing about earthquake recovery or disaster relief.
 My second thought was YES!
 Our program is achieving its mission of encouraging our young people to accept responsibility to help the community both near and far.
 So, we went to work!
 We signed up to volunteer at MedWish International, a non-profit agency that sends medical supplies to third world countries such as Haiti.
 We also planned and hosted our first philanthropic event.
 We performed our play as a fundraiser for earthquake relief and collected $400, which the group chose to donate to Save the Children Haiti.

 The Horvitz YouthAbility program of JFSA Cleveland empowers youth with disabilities and at-risk individuals by engaging them in volunteerism.
 As a YouthAbility coordinator, my team and I encourage our young people to help themselves by helping others.
 Our days, evenings and weekends are filled with a wide range of philanthropic activities.
 We garden, maintain a trail in the Metroparks, assist Holocaust survivors, create artwork, perform original plays with positive messages, help the homeless and more.
-We want our ambassadors to know that they have the responsibility and privilege of representing YouthAbility, the Jewish Family Service Association and all of the other wonderful people like themselves.
+We want our ambassadors to know that they have inflatable slides for sale the responsibility and privilege of representing YouthAbility, the Jewish Family Service Association and all of the other wonderful people like themselves.